dsoto/ENSP_338/syllabus/338-syllabus-template.md

 The required text for this course is:

 Gil Masters, *Renewable and Efficient Electric Power Systems*, 2nd Edition.
-Available at the Campus Bookstore and at Northlight Books.
+Available at Northlight Books.
 There is also an online version of the text available on the Sonoma Library website.